sebbo2002/fhem-cli/readme.md

 sebbo ALL=(ALL) NOPASSWD: /home/batman/restart-homebridge.sh
 ```

 Cool.
-Now it should be possible to restart Homebridge like this:
+Now it should be possible to restart Homebridge from our local machine like this:

 ```bash
 ssh fhem.local sudo /home/batman/restart-homebridge.sh